fangkunfred/entanglement-distillation/README.md

 ## Dependencies:

-You will need the following packages to run the scripts in this project
+You will need the following packages to run the scripts in this project:

 CVX (http://cvxr.com/cvx/)
 QETLAB (http://www.qetlab.com/Main_Page)